 It can be difficult, as a performing arts professional, to find a dedicated space to explore some of the things you are finding difficult.
 This is why we set up a specialist service and have committed to create a safe space where creative professionals can feel able to explore challenges that may be arising as a result of a creative career.

 The first step is to get in touch to discuss your current needs and explore what support might be available to you.
-As a practice, we are able to provide self-funded therapy, if you are in a position to fund your own sessions, or explore funded therapy schemes available through BAPAM.
+As a practice, we are able to provide self-funded therapy, if you are in a position to fund your own sessions, or we can explore funded options through the Royal Society of Musicians or other schemes.

 The benefits of psychological therapy